Goose Down Duvet vs Duck Down Duvet

-Choosing between a goose down duvet and a duck down duvet is a decision which perplexes many prospective duvet buyers.
-There are many misconceptions regarding the differences between goose down and duck down which we hope to do away with.
-The fact is that when the tufts are the same size, goose down will have approximately 15% more insulating power than duck down.
+Are looking for the best goose down duvet?
+Choosing between goose down and duck down is a decision which perplexes many prospective duvet buyers.
+There are many misconceptions regarding the differences between goose and duck down which we hope to do away with.
+The fact is that when the tufts are the same size, goose down will have approximately 15% more insulating power than duck.
 This is part of the reason for the greater demand for and higher price of goose down.

 That said, the overall quality of the duvet matters more than the type of down.
 A high quality duck down duvet will be more comfortable and will last longer than a goose down duvet of lesser quality.